BDTI elearning取締役入門

 ・Once an ID has been issued, the user ID (registered name) cannot be changed.

-Overview of the four courses
+Overview of the Four Courses

 Graduated from the University of Tokyo, Faculty of Law, and served as Associate Professor at the Tokyo Metropolitan University Faculty of Law before assuming his current position.
 His main areas of research and activities are corporate governance and venture business law.
 He is a member of the Corporate Governance Study Group of the Ministry of Economy, Trade and Industry, the Study Group on Corporate Governance Systems, and the M&A Study Group of the Economic and Social Research Institute, Cabinet Office.
 His publications include “Corporate Law (3rd ed. co-authored by Yuhikaku 2015)” and “Casebook Corporate Law (5th ed. co-authored by Kobundo 2015)”.